 Kung Pao Tofu Step-by-Step

 - Cut a 1-lb block of tofu into 1/2 inch cubes.
+If you have the time, pressing your tofu before using it is always a good idea for optimal texture and flavor absorption!

 - Toss the tofu cubes in soy sauce and let it sit while you chop the vegetables.